Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Discussion

-In the case of time series, if the goal is to assess the predictive performance for the future (and not to time points between observations), we can use \textit{leave-future-out} cross-validation \citep[see, e.g.][]{Burkner+Gabry+Vehtari:2020}.
-In this case, the individual log score values are not exchangeable, as the amount of data used to fit the posterior is different for each prediction.
-Asymptotically for long time series, this is likely to have a minor effect, but further research is needed to assess the magnitude of the effect.
-Furthermore, the dependency structure between folds is different, and further research is necessary to analyse it.
+\para{Leave-future-out cross-validation} In the case of time series, if the goal is to assess the predictive performance for the future (and not to time points between observations), we can use {leave-future-out} cross-validation \citep[see, e.g.][]{Burkner+Gabry+Vehtari:2020}.
+In this case, the pointwise log score values are not exchangeable, as the amount of data used to fit the posterior is different for each prediction, and the dependency structure between folds is different.
+For long timeseries, this is likely to have a minor effect.